-Amid growing criticism of its unrealistic demands for buyback, has relaxed its guidelines to enable foreign vendors to fulfill their obligations in timely manner by including Technology Transfer and R&D in their s.
-New Delhi also imposed a 20% penalty on vendors failing to fulfill their obligations within the prescribed timeframe, as set by the Defense Department procurement procedure.
+Amid growing criticism of its unrealistic demands for buyback, India has relaxed its offset guidelines to enable foreign vendors to fulfill their obligations in timely manner by including Technology Transfer and R&D in their offsets.
+New Delhi also imposed a 20% penalty on vendors failing to fulfill their offset obligations within the prescribed timeframe, as set by the Defense Department procurement procedure.

 Overall, the Transfer of Technology (TOT) can now amount to 10% of the value of buyback by the OEM during the period of the offset contract, given it is provided without restrictions, without license fee, to a non-affiliated Indian company.